June 26, 2020

-we are here today with our model basia! she has come in with an inspiration photo of her DREAM HAIR and we are going to help her get this look!
+we are here today with our model, basia! she has come in with an inspiration photo of her DREAM HAIR and we are going to help her get “this look”! we are going to customize it a bit though to help her mask her grey hair as it grows in.

-when attempting to recreate this color, you want to stay within the realms of hair colors that people are born with if you want it to have a NATURAL LOOKING FINISH.
+when attempting to recreate this color with a NATURAL LOOKING FINISH, you will want to choose a “finished color/ tone” within the realms of hair colors that people are naturally born with.

 before i show you the process of coloring basia’s hair - have you tried out our PREMIUM, HIGH PERFORMANCE hair products yet? they are made from HIGH QUALITY NATURAL INGREDIENTS that work amazing in your hair. nvenn offers “professional hairstylist accounts” for those of you that would like to retail our products. nvenn hair care is EASY TO STOCK, and EASY TO SELL! these products are great for finishing your clients, as well as help you to GROW an EXTRA REVENUE STREAM in your business!